18F/18f.gsa.gov/blogging.md

 ---
 layout: post

-title: 'The Encasement Strategy: On Legacy Systems and the Importance of APIs'
+title: "The Encasement Strategy: On Legacy Systems and the Importance of APIs"

 image: /assets/images/blog/encasement/encasement1.png

-description: In 1986 a nuclear reactor known as Chernobyl released harmful radioactivity which spread over much of the western USSR and Europe.
-The core of this reactor remains a glowing, ineradicable mass of deadly radioactive lava in the middle of a large Exclusion Zone unfit for human habitation.
+description: "In 1986 a nuclear reactor known as Chernobyl released harmful radioactivity which spread over much of the western USSR and Europe.
+The core of this reactor remains a glowing, ineradicable mass of deadly radioactive lava in the middle of a large Exclusion Zone unfit for human habitation."

 authors:
 - robert